gnairooze/SimpleHooks/docs/pluggable-listener-plan.md

 {
     TypeId = 2, // TypeA plugin
     TypeOptions = "OAUTH_CLIENT_CREDENTIALS", // Environment variable name
-    ListenerPlugin = _listnerPluginManager.CreatePluginInstance(pass Url as string, TypeId as id parameter, timeoutInMinutes as int, headers as List<string>) // in the CreatePluginInstance method, the plugin will be created and initialized with the configuration
+    ListenerPlugin = _listenerPluginManager.CreatePluginInstance(pass Url as string, TypeId as id parameter, timeoutInMinutes as int, headers as List<string>) // in the CreatePluginInstance method, the plugin will be created and initialized with the configuration
     Url = "https://api.example.com/v1/data",
     Headers = new List<string> { "Content-Type: application/json" },
     Timeout = 60,